York engine sheds and locomotive works: Railway companies

-After 1923 the North Eastern Railway and Great Northern Railway were taken over by the London and North Eastern Railway which remained the dominant operator in the area.
+After 1923, the North Eastern Railway and Great Northern Railway were taken over by the London and North Eastern Railway, which remained the dominant operator in the area.
 The other three companies became part of the London Midland & Scottish Railway.
-Prior to 1922 the Great Eastern Railway had come to an arrangement with the NER who had worked their trains through from Lincoln.
+Before 1922, the Great Eastern Railway had come to an arrangement with the NER, which had worked their trains through from Lincoln.

 York North

-York North was opened by the North Eastern Railway in 1878 the year after the current York station was opened.
-With the relocation of the station outside of the city walls, it made operational sense to have an engine shed at the north end of the station as many trains changed locomotives at York.
+York North was opened by the North Eastern Railway in 1878, the year after the current York station was opened.
+With the relocation of the station outside of the city walls, it made operational sense to have an engine shed at the north end of the station, as many trains changed locomotives at York.
 It also had good access to the freight yards and the carriage sheds located at Clifton.

 On opening, the shed consisted of three roundhouses each with a 45-foot turntable linked to a coaling stage.

-In 1891 the original 45-foot turntable in no 2 roundhouse was replaced by a 50-foot turntable.
+In 1891, the original 45-foot turntable in no 2 roundhouse was replaced by a 50-foot turntable.
 A new water tank was provided in 1909.
-In 1911 a fourth roundhouse was built and the two existing 45-foot turntables were replaced with electrically operated turntables.
+In 1911, a fourth roundhouse was built, and the two existing 45-foot turntables were replaced with electrically operated turntables.
 All these improvements were complete by 1915.

-In 1923 operation of the shed became the responsibility of the London and North Eastern Railway.
+In 1923, operation of the shed became the responsibility of the London and North Eastern Railway.

-In 1932 further modernisation took place with the fitting of a 70-foot Mundt type turntable built by Ipswich firm Ransomes & Rapier and the installation of a mechanical coaling plant.
-Prior to this the coaling would have been done by hand.
+In 1932, further modernisation took place with the fitting of a 70-foot Mundt type turntable built by Ipswich firm Ransomes & Rapier and the installation of a mechanical coaling plant.
+Before this, the coaling would have been done by hand.

 The North shed eventually contained four roundhouses.
 Locomotives were stabled around these under cover and would move off the shed onto their next duty.
 Normal procedure was that arriving locomotives would have their ash cleared out from the firebox before being coaled and watered in anticipation of the next duty.
 If a locomotive required repair, the coaling and watering was sometimes done after the repair had been effected.

-As the organisational structure of the railways changed in 1923 with The Grouping and with nationalisation in 1948 so the importance of York North shed rose and York South shed fell.
+As the organisational structure of the railways changed in 1923 with The Grouping and with nationalisation in 1948, so the importance of York North shed rose and York South shed fell.

-In April 1942 the shed was hit by a bomb during an air raid during the Baedeker Blitz and a number of locomotives were destroyed.
+In April 1942, the shed was hit by a bomb during an air raid during the Baedeker Blitz and a number of locomotives were destroyed.

 The British Railways depot code allotted in 1949 was 50A.
 These codes are allocated to locomotives to show the depot responsible for the maintenance of the locomotive.

 Rebuilding of the shed followed in 1954 with roundhouses 1 and 2 being demolished and replaced by a straight shed.
-Roundhouses 3 and 4 were re-roofed and the 70-foot turntable in roundhouse 4 was renewed.
+Roundhouses 3 and 4 were re-roofed, and the 70-foot turntable in roundhouse 4 was renewed.

 In this 1961 view prominent locomotives are V2 2-6-2 No. 60858, A1 4-6-2 No. 60129 'Guy Mannering' and K1 2-6-0 No. 62005.
 Note the mechanised Coaling Plant.